 Since President Trump took office, the Department of Labor and the National Labor Relations Board have rolled back pro-union policies adopted under former President Obama and have begun to return to their traditional roles as impartial arbiters of labor-management issues.
-DOL has reversed an expanded definition of “joint employer” that exposed companies to easier unionization and increased lawsuits over labor disputes, and has put Obama regulations that would have greatly increased the number of workers who must be paid overtime on hold.
-The NLRB has reversed a ruling that allowed the creation of “micro-unions,” has tried to reverse its own joint employer ruling, and is considering whether to also reverse regulations that allow “ambush” union elections.
+DOL has pursued action to reverse an expanded definition of “joint employer” that exposed independent companies to seemingly limitless liability and increased lawsuits over labor disputes.
+The department has also proposed modernizing federal overtime rules in a reasonable manner after a U.S. District Court judge struck down Obama-era regulations that would have greatly increased the number of workers who must be paid overtime.
+The NLRB has reversed a ruling that allowed the creation of “micro-unions,” has proposed commonsense rules on the definition of a joint employer to replace its own expanded definition, and is considering whether to reverse regulations that allow “ambush” union elections.

 Why it matters to retailers

 Faced with years of declining membership in traditional strongholds such as manufacturing, union leaders have targeted traditionally non-union industries.
 Among them is retail, where only about 5 percent of employees are union members.
 Both the micro-union ruling and the ambush election regulations sought to make unionizing retail workers easier, the first by allowing unions to concentrate on smaller groups of workers and the second by giving retailers less time to respond.
 The micro-union ruling also had the potential to make it difficult for a retailer to move workers between stores or departments or cross-train them for different jobs.
 The expanded joint employer definition exposed companies to more lawsuits over labor disputes, potentially laying the groundwork for unionization attempts.